‘American Horror Story’ Season 7 Changes Again, Clinton And Trump Now In

 “I think people literally think Sarah Paulson is playing Hillary Clinton, and I wanted to clarify that that is not true,” Ryan Murphy told E!
 News, “[American] Horror Story is always about allegory, so the election is allegory.
 It’s our jumping off point.
 It is about the election we just went through and what happened on that night and the fallout of that night, which to many people, from all sides of the camps is a horror story.
 And you know, that show is always so fun when it’s about the zeitgeist and what we’re doing now.”

-If fans of American Horror Story are getting a concussion from all the 180’s Ryan Murphy has given them about details of Season 7, you’re not alone.
+If fans of American Horror Story are getting a concussion from all the 180s that Ryan Murphy has given them about details of Season 7, you’re not alone.
 But there is one indication that this seems to be the final twist in the teaser roundup that Ryan Murphy has up his sleeve.

 It is one thing to come out and tease fans of American Horror Story with possible facts that surround a mystery Season 7.
 At first, everyone thought it would be on a cruise ship following a mysterious teaser released by FX.
 Then, it was all about the election.
 Then, Hillary Clinton and Donald Trump were not going to be in it.
 Now, they are going to be in it.